fnassim/happy-shop/README.md

 # happy-shop
-Simply clone the repository, launch Android studio and let the magic happen.
+Simply clone the repository, launch Android studio and let the IDE build the project for you.